lindasz9/ai-learning-journey/journal/03-plan-for-ChatGPT.md

 ## Example Notes

-- `Supervised_Learning.md` - I also sent this file to you
+- I send a file to you

 ## **Important** Rules for Notes